zhibailin/MasteringEnglish/README.md

 So you don't have to wear a tie like a collar around your neck;
 so you don't have to wake up at 7:00 a.m. to rush to work and __sit in commute traffic__;
 so you don't have to waste your life grinding productive hours away into a soulless job that doesn't fulfill you.

+The purpose of wealth is freedom; It's nothing more than that.